JasminBecks/qu_tf_tutorial/README.md

 ### Starting the notebook

-There are two methods to start the exercise notebook, both of which require [docker](https://www.docker.com/get-started) to be installed on your system.
+There are three methods to start the exercise notebook.
+Methods 1 and 2 require [docker](https://www.docker.com/get-started) to be installed on your system.

 #### 1. Docker image with a local checkout (recommended for working on your local machine)